Va. Gov. Northam reaches out to Lt. Gov. Fairfax and AG Herring, other men at the center of scandal

 While Northam and Herring had not yet spoken by midday, the person said, the governor’s wife - first lady Pam Northam - has sent encouraging text messages to the wives of both other men.

-Sen. Tim Kaine (D-Va.) said Thursday that the state’s Democratic congressional delegation, which had called for Northam’s resignation, has decided nto do the same regarding Herring, who is trying firm up support from Virginia’s black leaders.
+Sen. Tim Kaine (D-Va.) said Thursday that the state’s Democratic congressional delegation, which had called for Northam’s resignation, is withholding judgment on Herring, who is trying firm up support from Virginia’s black leaders.

 Kaine said that the delegation remained unified in its demand that Northam resign following his admission that he also wore blackface at a dance competition in 1984, in addition to the racist photo in his medical school yearbook.